Bleeding-Action-Man/WhispColorChanger/README.md

 - Purple
 - White

-or a random color every 0.5 seconds !
+or a random color every 1 second (e.g every wisp ping) !

 ## Features to be added